1. CREDIT UNIONS – GENERAL BACKGROUND

 Eden & South Lakeland credit union does not pay interest on savings.
 Instead, if the credit union makes a surplus in the year, the Board of Directors will recommend to the membership how much of that surplus can be distributed to members as a dividend on their shareholding.
 The members will vote on the recommendation at the Annual General Meeting following the end of that year.
 The relevant “year” for assessing surplus and dividend is the 12 months ending 30th September (the “financial year”), and the Annual General Meeting will be held by March 31st of the following year.

 Is there a maximum limit on the amount of money I can have in my account?

 The maximum that any one individual can hold in their Eden & South Lakeland credit union account is £10,000.

 Will my money be safe with Eden & South Lakeland Credit Union?

 Yes.
 Money saved with Eden & South Lakeland credit union is covered by the Financial Services Compensation Scheme (FSCS), which is the same statutory fund that covers deposits in High Street banks.
 For more information about the FSCS, visit www.fscs.org.uk.
 Please read the FSCS compensation booklet.

 How do I withdraw money from my account?

 You can make a cash withdrawal on demand of up to £100 per day at the Penrith office, providing there is sufficient money in your account.
-Money can also be withdrawn by requesting a transfer to a bank account, or to a pre-paid card (a 50p/transaction charge may apply on pre-paid cards), or by cheque.
+Money can also be withdrawn by requesting a transfer to a bank account or by cheque.